ArshavineRoy/python-toy-problems/README.md

 ```

 ### 4. Alternatively, open the `dist` folder and double-click `app` to run the script

+### 5. Code solutions for all toy problems can be found in the `toy-problems` directory

 ## Deliverables
 ### 1: Converting 12-hour time to 24-hour time